 Her forthcoming book, The Last Train to Auschwitz: The French National Railways and the Journey to Accountability (2021), considers the role of the French National Railways (SNCF) in the World War II Holocaust deportations and the conflict that continued in the United States over whether the company has done enough to make amends.
 Her findings draw on archival research, over 120 interviews and pro bono work with the U.S. House of Representatives and U.S. Department of State.
 Fondation pour la mémoire de la Shoah, Kathryn Davis Foundation, George Mason University, the Carey Institute for Global Good and the Amtrak Writing Residency provided support.

 When writing about corporate accountability, Federman draws on her decade-long career as a senior advertising executive.
 Based first in Manhattan and then in Paris, Federman negotiated with companies throughout North America, Europe, the Middle East, Africa and Asia.
 She has presented at Google, NFL, Viacom, Expedia, Discovery and most of the world’s largest advertising agencies.
 She completed Harvard Business School’s Key Executive Program.

 Current Research Interests:

-- The role of market actors (corporations) in mass atrocity
+- The role of narratives in entrenching and/or transforming conflict

 - The social construction of victims and perpetrators